jlmelville/smallvis/docs/spectral.md

 $k$ eigenvectors as being the eigenvectors associated with the $k$ *smallest* eigenvalues.

+### "Top" Eigenvectors

+I should mention that you will see discussion of "top" eigenvectors sometimes, which refers to the eigenvectors associated with the largest eigenvalues in every place I have seen it.
+Usually this nomenclature is seen in the context of SVD, especially when used for PCA, rather than spectral methods.
+I will *not* use this anywhere in this document.

 ### Eigenvalues

 For Laplacians, the the smallest eigenvalue is 0.
 For the normalized Laplacians